 The Annual Mine Action Plan was realized using the following funding sources - State Budget funds and EU funds.
-It is important to mention that, like in the previous reporting year, in 2020, funds acquired for the demining operations from the EU contribution were significant.
-In 2020 the state budget had the biggest financing share with 57 % of the realized funds while EU funds contributed with 43%.
-Parallel with the implementation of the non-technical survey and search and demining operations, the control of marking and, if necessary, additional marking of suspected hazardous areas was conducted in order to create a clear boundary between safe and suspected hazardous areas.
-The locations of mine danger signs are one of the basic elements of the Mine Information System (MIS) that is shown on the maps given to the local authorities, police administration and individuals that have requested maps on HA situation.
-On December 31, 2020 the total hazardous area was marked with 10.451 mine warning signs, which means almost over 42 mine warning signs per square kilometer of HA which is an increase in comparison to 2019 and 37 mine warning signs per square kilometer of HA.
+It is important to mention that, like in the previous reporting year, in 2021, funds acquired for the demining operations from the EU contribution were significant.
+In 2021 the state budget had the biggest financing share with 69.8 % of the realized funds while EU funds contributed with 30.2%.
+Parallel with the implementation of the non-technical and technical survey activities and clearance operations, the control of marking and, if necessary, additional marking of hazardous areas was conducted in order to create a clear boundary between safe and hazardous areas.
+The locations of mine danger signs are one of the basic elements of the Mine Information System (MIS) that is available to public via online platform and shown on the maps given to the local authorities, police administration units and individuals that have requested maps on the HA situation.
+On December 31, 2021 the total hazardous areas of the Republic of Croatia was marked with 8.022 mine warning signs, which means almost over 39 mine warning signs per square kilometer of HA.

 Certain amount of Croatian military facilities including barracks, training areas, radar stations and storage sites are still partially contaminated by land mines and other UXO.
-The MoD Pioneer company of the Engineering regiment is responsible for the clearance of all military facilities.
-During 2020 an area of 415.756 m2 under the authority of the MoD (military areas) was searched and cleared with 70 AP mines found and destroyed and 184 pieces of UXOs eliminated as well.
+The MoD Pioneer Company of the Engineering regiment is responsible for the clearance of all military facilities.
+During 2021 an area of 643.764 m2 under the authority of the MoD (military areas) was searched while clearing 375.961 m2 which resulted with 18 AP mines found and destroyed and 1.328 pieces of UXOs eliminated as well.
 AV landmines were not discovered during the process.

-In addition, the Police departments have, during the course of 2020, as a part of their regular activities, counter explosive unit (EOD) activities and annual public campaign "Less arms, less tragedies" (where the citizens are being educated as a part of EORE activities and in the same time encouraged to turn in their ERW and SALW leftovers from the Homeland War without legal penalty) collected and destroyed 201 AP and 34 AV landmines with different 441.495 pieces of UXO's.
-This includes Air bombs, Naval bombs, hand grenades, cluster bombs, artillery shells (20 mm and larger), mortar shells, SALW ammunition (up to 14.5 mm) and other ERW such as different types of explosives (552 kg).
+In addition, the Police departments have, during the course of 2021, as a part of their regular activities, counter explosive unit (EOD) activities and annual public campaign "Less arms, less tragedies" (where the citizens are being educated as a part of EORE activities and in the same time encouraged to turn in their ERW and SALW leftovers from the Homeland War without legal penalty) collected and destroyed 230 AP and 31 AV landmines with different 5.198 pieces of UXO's.
+This includes Air bombs, Naval bombs, hand grenades, cluster bombs, artillery shells (20 mm and larger), mortar shells in addition to other ERW such as different types of explosives (416 kg) and SALW ammunition (up to 14.5 mm - 587.524 pieces).
 The Police department will continue to implement these programs and activities in the future.
 The weapons and ordinances collected by the Police department were transported and destroyed at Croatia's military facilities.